College of Policy Science Community and Regional Policy Studies (CRPS) Major

 • Multi-level Governance Program

-This program focuses on multi-level governance, international public policy, national and local government cooperation, constitutional law, public administration, and social welfare policy.
+This program focuses on multi-level governance, international public policy, national and local government cooperation, public administration, and social welfare policy.

 The College of Policy Science focuses on Project/Problem-Based Learning (PBL), aiming to provide students with the ability to develop and implement policies in its four-year program.
 First-year students gain fundamental skills for PBL such as critical and logical thinking.
 Second-year students lead a group project involving fieldwork.
 This experience serves as the basis for their learning and thesis-writing in third and fourth years.